kamshory/PHPPushNotificationClient/README.md

 4. If answer is valid, server send new token to client
 5. If answer is invalid, server close the connection

+## Process Indicatior

+Process indicator used to monitor the process from remote host using TCP.
+ProcessIndicator will listen to a port when the process is running.

 ## Using Push Notification Client API

 **Windows**